Severe Thunderstorm Warning issued for Wayne by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Wayne by NWS

-Effective: 2021-10-06 21:13:00 EDT Expires: 2021-10-06 22:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Wayne The National Weather Service in JACKSON KY has issued a * Severe Thunderstorm Warning for Central Wayne County in south central Kentucky * Until 1000 PM EDT. * At 913 PM EDT, a severe thunderstorm was located over Slickford, or 8 miles south of Monticello, moving north at 20 mph.
+Effective: 2021-10-06 21:32:00 EDT Expires: 2021-10-06 22:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Wayne A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1000 PM EDT FOR CENTRAL WAYNE COUNTY At 932 PM EDT, a severe thunderstorm was located over Monticello, moving north at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will be near Cooper around 925 PM EDT.
-Other locations in the path of this severe thunderstorm include Monticello, Steubenville and Mill Springs.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Steubenville and Mill Springs.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0